 Be prepared for the Upgrade 2008!
 Clean Up your RAP Implementation to Pass the Reinforced RAP Contract Checks

-With release 2008 of SAP Cloud Platform ABAP Environment, SAP releases stricter business object (BO) contract checks for the ABAP RESTful Application Programming Model (RAP) to help you make your RAP implementation consistent, user-friendly, and compatible to further RAP features.
+With release 2008 of SAP BTP ABAP Environment, SAP releases stricter business object (BO) contract checks for the ABAP RESTful Application Programming Model (RAP) to help you make your RAP implementation consistent, user-friendly, and compatible to further RAP features.
 These contract checks ensure that both, the client and the provider can rely on the consistency and the correctness of any transactional request.
 Requests that are not contract-conform may result in short dumps, triggered by these checks.

 For new implementation code, the RAP framework will not allow you to create such incorrect requests that trigger short dumps.
 This will be ensured via syntax errors during compilation.

 However, if there are already erroneous requests in your code before the upgrade, the execution of such requests will provoke a short dump during runtime after the upgrade to ABAP environment 2008.